Skip to main content

 Hydrangea

 Hydrangeas come in all kinds of colors, but a few trademarked types flaunt lovely washes of purple — think, Let’s Dance® Rhythmic Blue®, and Wee Bit Grumpy®.
-You can also experiment with your soil pH to get the color you want — acidic soil can make your hydrangea purple or blue.
+You can also experiment with your soil pH to get the color you want — acidic soil can make your hydrangeas purple or blue.
 The big, round flowers make a statement addition to your flower garden.
-Care for your hydrangea in moderation since it can get sick with too much or too little care; it prefers medium watering and ample shade to thrive.
+Care for your hydrangeas in moderation since it can get sick with too much or too little care; it prefers medium watering and ample shade to thrive.

 Tradescantia zebrina